 Latest data shows growth in rents now higher than the rate of inflation

-The HomeLet Rental Index shows that the rental growth recorded in December 2019 (3.5%) appears to be significantly higher than the rate of inflation, recorded at 1.8% in the Consumer Prices Index (CPI) in December 2019.
+The HomeLet Rental Index shows that the rental growth recorded in February 2020 (1.6%) appears to be lower than the rate of inflation, recorded at 1.8% in the Consumer Prices Index (CPI) in January 2020.

-The latest data also shows that rents in the Wales however, are growing faster than any other region in the UK, rental growth in London has now decreased by over 1.0% for the past three months.
-Rental values in the North East, North West, East Midlands, Scotland, Yorkshire & Humberside, South East, East of England, Northern Ireland and Wales all rose at a rate faster than the UK average.
+The latest data also shows that rents in the North West however, are growing faster than any other region in the UK, rental growth in London has now decreased by over for the past three months.
+Rental values in the North East, North West, East Midlands, Scotland, Yorkshire & Humberside, Northern Ireland and Wales all rose at a rate faster than the UK average.

-HomeLet's December Rental Index reveals that rents rose from last year in all 12 of the regions covered in the research
+HomeLet's February Rental Index reveals that rents rose from last year in 9 out of 12 of the regions covered in the research

 The HomeLet Rental Index incorporates a methodology designed in conjunction with a professor at the London School of Economics.
 The methodology factors in important elements, such as property type and geography, to create mix adjusted averages.
 This makes Britain’s most comprehensive rental market benchmark even more insightful.
 The methodology has been applied retrospectively to our historical rental market data to ensure that the Rental Index can continue to be used to provide analysis of trends in the private rental sector.